Post Offices of the Old Berrien Pioneers

 TROUPVILLE POST OFFICE

-Only a year after the clearing of the post roads to Franklinville, it was decided to move the Lowndes county seat yet again, this time from Lowndesville to a new site, named Troupville, at the confluence of the Withlacoochee and the Little River.
+Only a year after the clearing of the post roads to Franklinville, it was decided to move the Lowndes county seat yet again, this time from Lowndesville to a new site, named Troupville, at the confluence of the Withlacoochee and the Little River (Map of Old Troupville, GA with Notes on the Residents).

 1845 letter sent from Troupville, GA had franked by Postmaster William Smith.
 Image source: http://www.cortlandcovers.com/